Escort Evolutionary Game Theory: Examples

-Consider the case $\phi(x) = x^2$.
-This generates the Poincare metric\cite{Horie08}, and an entropy similar to Simpson diversity.
-Call the associated dynamic the Poincare dynamic.
+Consider the case $\phi(x) = x^2$ for $(q=2)$.
+This metric is called the Poincar\'{e} metric\cite{Horie08}.
+Call the associated dynamic the Poincar\'{e} dynamic.

-Let us consider the following explicit example, adapted from \cite{Hofbauer98}.
+Let us consider the following explicit example, adapted from an example for the replication equation in\cite{Hofbauer98}.
 For the replicator equation with a fitness landscape given by a matrix $A$, so that $f(x) = Ax$, the game matrix $A$ is called zero sum if $a_{ij} = -a_{ji}$.
 This yields a mean fitness $\bar{f}(x) = x \cdot Ax = 0$.
 For instance, consider the rock-scissors-paper matrix